about lectio divina practice

 There is no correct way to practice Lectio divina.
 Here is one way: read the text several times.
 With the first reading, listen with your heart’s ear for a phrase or word that stands out for you.
 During the second reading, reflect on what touches you, perhaps speaking that response aloud or writing in a journal.
 After reading the passage a third time, respond with a prayer or expression of what you have experienced and ask yourself what this passage calls you to do or be.
 Finally, after a fourth reading, rest in silence.

-Here are 2 visual aid pictures of what Lectio helps us to do, the first from our mountain home deck in a ‘dark skies’ valley in Colorado, and the second from Howard Thurman’s life:
+Here are 3 visual aid pictures of how Lectio practice helps us to read differently, with spiritual awareness, the first from our mountain home deck in a ‘dark skies’ valley in Colorado, the second from Howard Thurman’s life, the third from a letter called De Profundis, from Oscar Wilde when he was imprisoned: